 I am patient, flexible and attentive.
 I heavily enjoy teaching both of these subjects and the more determined the student is, the more determined I become.

-Colorado College - BA, Romance Languages and Literatures
+Undergraduate Degree: Colorado College - Bachelor in Arts, Romance Languages and Literatures

 ACT Composite: 29

 As a teacher, I believe it is more my job to guide a student through their own learning process.
 As such, I only help as much as a need to.
 Students learn by teaching themselves, not by watching someone else do the work.
 A teacher is mainly there to provide direction and clues.
 The student must struggle a bit on their own to arrive at a solid understanding of the material.

 What might you do in a typical first session with a student?